Pancreas Functions, Pancreatitis, and Type 1 and 2 Diabetes

 In chronic pancreatitis, the pancreas is continually inflamed.
 The pancreas is gradually destroyed and filled with scar tissue.
 The most common cause of chronic pancreatitis is long-term alcohol abuse.
 However, other factors, such as chronic or recurring hyperlipidemia and hypercalcemia, certain autoimmune conditions, and some inherited conditions, such as cystic fibrosis, can also cause chronic pancreatitis.

 The symptoms of chronic pancreatitis are similar to those of acute pancreatitis, but in addition the patient often suffers from weight loss.
 This is due to the fact that the pancreas is no longer making enough digestive enzymes.
 Without enzymes, food can’t be digested.
 If food isn’t digested, it can’t be absorbed.
 The patient may also have diarrhea and oily feces.
 He or she will develop diabetes if the beta cells in the pancreas are destroyed.
-Calcium stones may form and may block the pancreatic duct.
-The risk of developing pancreatic cancer increases in people with chronic pancreatitis.

 Anyone with symptoms that might indicate the presence of pancreatitis or diabetes should visit a doctor.
+Pancreas problems need to be diagnosed and treated.

 There are two main types of diabetes mellitus—type 1 diabetes and type 2 diabetes.
 Type 1 diabetes used to be called insulin-dependent diabetes or juvenile diabetes because it always requires insulin treatment and generally first appears in children, teenagers, or young adults.
 It may sometimes appear in older people, however.
 In North America, about ten percent of people with diabetes have type 1 diabetes.